wnederhof/basecode/docs/design.md

 In fact, by applying this unidirectional information flow consistently, it also means that if the package `comments` is removed (together with the GraphQL schema definitions), the application stills works, minus the comments.
-This in itself is already quite powerful.
+This in itself is already quite powerful, because it means that features can be developed in isolation.

 Consistently making sure that the flow of data is unidirectional leads to a highly decoupled architecture, which is probably